optakt/optakt.github.io/content/knowledge/glossary.md

 └──> D
 ```

-The inverse of a transtive relation is always transitive.
+The inverse of a transitive relation is always transitive.
 See also [Homogeneous Relation](https://en.wikipedia.org/wiki/Binary_relation#Homogeneous_relation).

 ### Transitive Closure of a Graph